krisztianb/typedoc-umlclass/README.md

 -   `--umlClassDiagramFormat <png|svg>`<br>
     Specifies the image format to use.
     Default is `png`.
--   `--umlClassDiagramType <none|simple|detailed>`<br>
+-   `--umlClassDiagramSectionTitle <string>`<br>
-    You can use this option to disable the plugin by passing the value `none`.
-Otherwise a class diagram is generated for every class and interface that is involved in inheritance and/or implementation.
-The class diagram includes one level of base and sub classes.
-Use the value `simple` to only render the name of the class or interface.
-    Use the value `detailed` to also render properties and methods.
+    Use this option to specify the title of the section in which the class diagramm is shown on the page.
-    Default is `detailed`.
+    Default is `Hierarchy-Diagram`.
 -   `--umlClassDiagramPosition <above|below>`<br>
     Use this option to specify if the class diagram should be inserted `above` or `below` the hierarchy section.
     Default is `above`.